Great Conversations 2023

 Terri’s travels range from rustic to luxury and have taken her to 6 Continents.
 She has also traveled to 35 countries, many multiple times, that include: France; England; The Netherlands; Spain; Greece; UAE; Jamaica; Mexico; Canada; Brazil; Japan and Korea.
 The international countries that Terri has visited in the past year are Australia; Iceland; St. Maarten and Mexico.
 She has traveled extensively across America and has been to every state in the USA with the exception of North and South Dakota.
 Terri also has spent extensive time in the Deep South, the Great State of Texas, the Western United States…as well as our National Parks.
 Terri and Ron own a motorhome that they keep out west.
 They are western wanderers and avid campers and never miss an opportunity to visit and camp in our magnificent National Parks.

 Terri has been a freelance travel writer for 12 years.
 She is a former radio news anchor for WFTW, Vacationland Broadcasting in Destin/Fort Walton Beach, Florida.
 Serving as the Community and Media Relations Director for Good Samaritan Medical Center in Phoenix, Arizona she was a television reporter for health announcements and reports.
 Terri is past president of: Denton Benefit League; Culinary Arts; and parent organizations at Denton High School; University of Oklahoma and University of North Texas.
 She loves to cook and volunteer when she is not jet setting.
 Terri and Ron have two daughters and three grandsons.
+Terry is also a new member now of International Food, Wine, Travel Writers Association in addition to Society of American Travel Writers.

 Social Media Handles: